Picture Gallery> Wales>

 Mochdre Parish Church

 "Mochdre is a parish situated about 3 miles S.E. from Newtown, and is in its county court, union and postal district.
 The parish is of a very irregular and mountainous character.
 The church, re-built several years since, is a neat, but small building, dedicated to St. Asaph.
 Carding and fulling are carried on to a small extent.
-Population in 1861, 526; in 1871, 542"[1].
+Population in 1861, 526; in 1871, 542" (Slater's Directory, 1880)[1].

 In 1813 Ann's gg grandmother, Martha Lewis, was baptised in the Parish Church of Mochdre (or Moughtrey), though clearly not in the building as it is today.
-Martha was actually born at Pentre and was the daughter of Edward and Maria Lewis.
-She was married twice, first to Richard Lewis and then to George Swain.
-As an adult she lived in Newtown.
+Martha was actually born at Pentre and was the daughter of Edward and Maria Lewis, nee Wolley, who had married at Mochdre in 1805.
+She was married twice, first to Richard Lewis at Llanllwchaiarn and then to George Swain at Newtown.
+Their youngest child was the great grandmother of the web mistress.
+It is not clear when Martha, her brother or her parents left Mochdre but she lived in Newtown as an adult.

 Image © Andy Andrews.
 Rescanned 2007.